mesosphere/dcos-docs-site/pages/services/beta-storage/0.5.2-beta/release-notes/index.md

 ## Updates

 * More robust coordination with Mesos in regard to resource reservations and create/remove volume operations.
-* Configurable logrotate maximal stdout/stderr size for the DC/OS Storage Service itself.
+* Configurable logrotate maximal `stdout`/`stderr` size for the DC/OS Storage Service itself.
 * LVM provider names are now limited to 64 characters in length.
 * The `devices` and `lvm` plugins have been updated with fixes.
-* Added `log-journald` package configuration option to redirect storage service logs to journald.
+* Added `log-journald` package configuration option to redirect storage service logs to `journald`.
 * Provider and volume records are purged from DSS history upon successful removal.
 * Increase default CPU requirements to reduce CPU throttling and API tail latencies.
 * Various other bug/performance fixes and documentation corrections.